cosmos/cosmos-sdk/docs/concepts/app-anatomy.md

 A message is a custom type defined by each module that implements the [`message`](https://github.com/cosmos/cosmos-sdk/blob/master/types/tx_msg.go#L8-L29) interface.
 Each `transaction` contains one or multiple `messages`.
 When a valid block of transactions is received by the full-node, Tendermint relays each one to the application via [`DeliverTx`](https://tendermint.com/docs/app-dev/abci-spec.html#delivertx).
 Upon receiving the transaction, the application first unmarshalls it.
 Then, it extracts the message(s) contained in the application.
 With the [`Type()`](https://github.com/cosmos/cosmos-sdk/blob/master/types/tx_msg.go#L16) method, `baseapp` is able to know which modules defines the message.
 It is then able to route it to the appropriate module's [handler](#handler) in order for the message to be processed.
 If the message is successfully processed, the state is updated.

 Module developers create custom message types when they build their own module.
 The general practice is to prefix the type declaration of the message with `Msg`.
 For example, the message type `MsgSend` allows users to transfer tokens.
-It is processed by the handler of the `bank` module, which ultimately calls the `keeper` of the `auth` module in order to update the state.
+It is processed by the handler of the `bank` module, which ultimately calls the `keeper` of the `auth` module in order to update the accounts' state.

 To learn more about messages, [click here](./tx-msgs.md)